Manitoba Historical Society

 Obituary, Winnipeg Free Press, 7 February 1970, page 34.

-We thank John Allan Garland, grandson of R. A. Garland, for providing additional information used in this profile.
+We thank John Allan Garland, grandson of R. A. Garland, for providing additional information used here.

 Search the collection by word or phrase, name, place, occupation or other text: